lafolle/lafolle.ca/content/blog/broken-resolution.md

 [redacted]
 ```

 This is expected.
-The certificate does have `google.com` in it under SAN section which
+The certificate does have `google.com` in it under SAN (`subjectAltName`) section which
 matches domain present in the request.

 One big advantage we have over an attacker is that we are able to inject CA's root certificates into the client.